-You found our list of awesome virtual morning meeting ideas.
+You found our list of awesome virtual morning meeting activities.

 Virtual morning meetings are video calls that take place at the start of the workday.
-Ideas for these meetings are ways to liven up these online meetings.
+Activities and games for these meetings are ways to liven up these online meetings.
 The purpose of these activities is to spark discussion and thought and energize the group.

 This post includes:

 - virtual morning meeting games

 From yoga to cartoons to quotes of the day, here is a list of ideas for morning meetings to energize the group and get team members interacting.

 Lightning scavenger hunts are a way to get remote teams up and moving in the morning.
 In these games, a host asks players to fetch items one at a time, and participants race to grab the clues.
 The first player who returns to the screen and shows the object wins one point.

 Here is a template we made for morning games: